The use of vinegar with a variety of plants or essential oils for cosmetic purposes can be traced back to the Romans and was fashionable during

 How Often Can I Use The Vinegar Hair Rinse?

 Since everyone's hair is unique you should use your own judgment on this.
 Some say that vinegar rinses may be drying if used every day and it is best to restrict use to two times per week.
-I used a vinegar rinse every other day for the first few weeks--until my hair adjusted to the new shampoo--now once or twice a month keeps my hair healthy and shiny.
+I used a vinegar rinse every other day for the first few weeks when I switched to natural shampoo bars--until my hair adjusted to the new shampoo--now once or twice a month keeps my hair healthy and shiny.
 Many customers have found this regimen to work, but do some experimenting!

 Some Helpful Hints